medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 ##### RequestingDocumentInstanceIdentifier

-Embedded in an SBDH ReceiptAcknowledgement is also an ebBP signal, which in principle contains the same information, but which does not need to be checked when it is a ReceiptAcknowledgement.
+Embedded in an ehmiSbdhReceiptAcknowledgement is also an ebBP signal, which in principle contains the same information, but which does not need to be checked when it is a ReceiptAcknowledgement.

 <!-- br -->